LiaScript/docs/README.md

                           --{{1}}--
-If the video is yours, then you can use the following attributes `àutoplay` and `muted` to control the behavior and the additional fragment `#t=4,12` attached to the URL of the video, will tell the browser where to start and where to stop the video.
+If the video is yours, then you can use the following attributes `autoplay` and `muted` to control the behavior and the additional fragment `#t=4,12` attached to the URL of the video, will tell the browser where to start and where to stop the video.
 The stop-parameter should be optional.